 3. Beat egg whites and cream of tartar in large bowl at medium speed until soft peaks form.
 Gradually add remaining 1/2 cup sugar, beating until egg whites are stiff and glossy but not dry, 2 to 3 minutes.
 Gently scrape into large wide bowl.

 4. Pour half of the chocolate mixture over egg whites; fold in until nearly incorporated.
 Repeat with remaining chocolate mixture, folding just until incorporated.
 Place in springform pan; spread gently to level.

 5. Bake 30 to 35 minutes or until torte is puffed and golden brown on top and springs back when pressed gently with fingers.
 (A toothpick inserted in center will emerge moist and stained with a little melted chocolate, but not coated with batter.)
 Cake may crack slightly.
 Cool on wire rack 10 minutes.
 Slide thin knife or spatula around sides of pan; cool completely.
+Pour warm glaze (below) over cake, smooth with spatula.
+Let harden.
 Serve at room temperature.
 (Cake can be made 1 day ahead.
 Cover and store at room temperature.)

 By the way, here is more or less my menu this year:

 Homemade Halibut confit with front yard Artichoke hearts, roasted red peppers, lucques olives, caper berries, ‘eshman acre’ eggs and Spanish sea salt